 How is goniotomy performed?

-Goniotomy is an outpatient procedure that is performed with general anesthesia and takes about 20 minutes to perform.
+Goniotomy is an outpatient procedure at our office near Birmingham, AL that is performed with general anesthesia and takes about 20 minutes to perform.
 To start, Dr. Choi will numb the eye and use a lens called a goniolens to examine the outer structure of the eye.
 He will use this specialized device to assess the function of the eye's drainage system.
 A microscopic opening is then created within the trabecular meshwork to allow fluid to flow more freely from the eye.
-A goniotomy has shown great success rates in children with congenital glaucoma, but a second surgery may be needed later on.
+A goniotomy has shown great success rates in individuals with open-angle glaucoma, but a second surgery could be needed later on.

-Once the procedure is complete, Dr. Choi will meet with you to review all post-operative care instructions to follow at home to ensure optimal healing for your child.
+Once the procedure is complete, Dr. Choi will meet with you to review all post-operative care instructions to follow at home to ensure optimal healing.
 Antibiotics and medicated eye drops will be prescribed for the first two weeks.
-Additional oral medication may also be prescribed up to ten days to help reduce intraocular pressure (IOP).
-After about 3 – 6 weeks Dr. Choi will reexamine your child's eye(s) under anesthesia or mild sedation.
+Additional oral medication may also be prescribed for up to ten days to help reduce intraocular pressure (IOP).
+After about 3 – 6 weeks, Dr. Choi may reexamine your eye(s) under anesthesia or mild sedation.
 This exam will need to be repeated every three months for the first year and then every six months the second year.
-Once your child turns three or four years old, follow-up exams can be conducted once a year without anesthesia.
+Following this time, follow-up exams can be conducted once a year without anesthesia.

 How much does goniotomy cost?

-If your child was born with glaucoma and you are searching for answers, contact Young H. Choi, M.D.
+If you suffering from open-angle glaucoma and are searching for answers, contact Young H. Choi, M.D.
 Eye Surgery Center in Vestavia Hills, AL today.
 Dr. Choi is a highly trained specialist who has years of extensive experience in ocular surgery.
 He can take his time to sit down with you to discuss all the benefits and risks of goniotomy.
-We understand that such a prognosis can seem scary, but we are here to help guide you through all the safe and effective treatment options that are available for your child.
+We understand that such a prognosis can seem scary, but we are here to help guide you through all the safe and effective treatment options that are available.